NorskRegnesentral/skchange/docs/source/developer_guide/index.rst

 Contributing code
 -----------------
 The following sections provide detailed instructions on how to contribute code to Skchange effectively.
-The guide is divided into three parts, which are intended to be read in sequence:
+The guide is divided into three parts, which are intended to be read in sequence.

 .. toctree::
     :maxdepth: 1